 We first meet Cave Girl battling alongside hunky (Caucasian) jungle-man Thun’Da, King of the Congo, though her preferred stomping ground is a place called Dawn World.
 Dawn World is somewhere in Africa – Kenya-ish, to be exact.
 It is a largely unexplored landmass filled with pulp and fantasy tropes, like cults of ape-men with an affinity for Mayan architecture.
 Basically, if something particularly crazy is going down, Dawn World hosts the adventure.
 If it’s just regular-level crazy, Africa is Cave Girl’s oyster.

 Though mostly cool-headed, Cave Girl takes no pause in acting, nor does she even blink when ditching a friend at the conclusion of an adventure.
-There are some recurring characters, but most obstacles are dealt with in a single story, two at most.
+There are some recurring characters, but most obstacles are dealt with in a single story.

 One of the series’ first major arcs comes after Cave Girl is identified by explorer Luke Hardin to be the heiress of a substantial fortune.
 He urges her to come back to civilization with him, claim her estate, and lay down some of that feral pussy.
 Luke eventually gets Cave Girl to Nairobi, hoping that maybe she’ll like being around other white people and settle down with him.